Alfonso Herrera: Career

 Following his completion at the Centro de Educación Artística, Herrera began working professionally in theater.
 He performed in Las Brujas de Salem (2001), Como matar a un ruiseñor (2001) and Antigona (2001).

 In 2002, he was cast in the film Amar te duele, directed by Fernando Sariñana, and from there moved into television, working in the telenovela Clase 406, alongside Dulce María, Anahí, and Christian Chávez, who later became his bandmates in RBD.
 When he starred in the soap opera Clase 406, Herrera participated in the soundtrack together with the cast in the songs "De Donde Vienes...
 A Donde Vas...?", "Corazón de Ángel", "Por Ti", "Shala La La" and "Grito" from the album Clase 406 - El Siguiente Paso ...!
 (2003).

 In 2004, he participated in the episode "Tres Lágrimas" of the Mexican series Mujer, Casos de la Vida Real and he was cast as one of the main characters in Rebelde, a Mexican remake of the hit Argentine novela Rebelde Way.
 Herrera played Miguel Arango, a teenager who moves to Mexico City to avenge his father's death.
 Rebelde was a hit worldwide and had over 400 episodes, lasting from 2004 to 2006.

 Following the success of Rebelde, in 2007, Televisa released RBD: La Familia, which starred the members of RBD.
 The characters of the sitcom were not based on the band's characters in Rebelde, but intended to be similar to the actors' real personalities.
-RBD: La Familia was the first Mexican show shot entirely in High Definition.
-The show ran from March 14, 2007 – June 13, 2007, and only lasted 13 episodes.
+RBD: La Familia was the first Mexican show shot entirely in high definition.
+The show ran from March 14, 2007, to June 13, 2007, and only lasted 13 episodes.

 In 2007, Herrera began filming Volverte a Ver with Ximena Herrera.
 It was released in December 2008.
 The movie was filmed in Mexico and Argentina.
 In 2008, he also starred in the play The Pillowman, replacing actor Kuno Becker.
 To date, RBD has made 9 studio albums, including albums in Spanish, Portuguese and English.
 They have sold over 15 million albums worldwide, and have toured across Mexico, South America, Serbia, Romania, the United States, and Spain.